ncke/fractals/README.md

     outsideBounds = sq (realPart z) + sq (imagPart z) > 4.0
 ```

-One trick in that last line when we determine whether the point has left orbit.
-We use the Pythagorean formula to calculate how far the point has moved from the origin, but square roots can be expensive to compute.
-So we leave the number as a square and compare with 4.0 (which is 2<super>2</super>) which is the same test.
+That last line determines whether the point has left orbit, it has a little trick.
+We use the Pythagorean formula to calculate displacement from the origin, but square roots can be expensive to compute.
+We leave the number as a square and compare with 4.0 (which is 2.0<super>2</super>) so it's the same test.
 This optimisation is necessary.
 Plotting an 800 x 800 pixel fractal involves testing 640,000 points in the complex plane.
-Suppose we set the maximum at 250 iterations then, in a worst-case scenario, that's 160 million iterations.
-In Big O-notation, we would say that the algorithm for plotting an n x n pixel fractal is O(n<super>2</super>) which is pretty fierce considering that we want nice big images.
+Suppose we set the iteration maximum at 250, then, in a worst-case scenario, there will be 160 million iterations.
+In Big O-notation, we would say that the algorithm for plotting an n x n pixel fractal is O(n<sup>2</sup>) which is pretty fierce considering that we want nice big images with lots of pixels.

-Actually, there's a much better trick that we can also employ to speed things along.
+Actually though, there's a much better trick that we can also employ to speed things along.
 Let's talk about that next.

 ## Improving plotting performance.